Dry macular degeneration

 • List any symptoms you're experiencing, including those that seem unrelated to your vision problem.

-• List all medications, vitamins and supplements you take, including the doses.
+• List all medicines, vitamins and supplements you take, including the doses.

 • Ask a family member or friend to go with you.
 Having your pupils dilated for the eye exam will affect your vision for a time afterward, so you may need someone to drive or be with you after your appointment.